 THE BOAT RACE BASICS

-Both Cambridge crews (CUBC / CUWBC) wear light blue, whilst Oxford crews (OUBC / OUWBC) wear dark blue.
-The teams compete in eight-oared rowing boats, each steered by a cox who sits in the stern or back of the boat.
+Boat Race fans from around the world usually pick one team to support!
+Cambridge University Boat Club wears the light ‘Duck Egg’ blue, whilst the Oxford crews wear dark blue The teams compete in eight-oared rowing boats, each steered by a cox who sits in the stern or back of the boat.
 The cox is the only crew member who faces in the direction they are moving.
-All four Clubs train and select the rowers and cox for their university's crew.
-All of the crew members are students.
-The four crews are known as the Blue Boats after the award their universities give them for competing in the Race.
+The rowers and coxes on the teams come from all backgrounds with different levels of rowing experience.
+The crews will be made up of Olympians, World Champions alongside those students who learned to row at Oxford and Cambridge.
+All students on the teams are subject to the same entry requirements as any other students at the universities and to be eligible to row, all students must be studying on a full-time course.
+Competing for a place in one of the Boat Race crews demands a high level of organisation as the students balance demanding academic commitments alongside training..
+The men’s and women’s top crews are known as the Blue Boats after the award their universities give them for competing in the Race.
 Both universities have reserve crews.
 For the men, Oxford's reserve boat is called Isis, Cambridge's is called Goldie.
 The women's reserve boats are called Osiris (Oxford) and Blondie (Cambridge).

 The Championship Course